lucasvr/hdf5-udf/INSTALL.md

 At least one of `-Dwith-python=true`, `-Dwith-lua=true`, `-Dwith-cpp=true`, or
 `-Dwith-cuda=true` options must be set.
-It's still possible to build HDF5-UDF without any of these backends, but that would be a useless outcome!
+It's still possible to build HDF5-UDF without any of these backends, but that would be kind of pointless!

 Support for sandboxing is strongly encouraged to be set, so it's enabled by default.
 If you are conducting local tests and do not plan on reading datasets provided by